About

 Coming out of the blue, as this website does, it may be well to say a few words about the person who dreamed it up.

-There’s not much to say, really.
-At one level, I’m a born naturalist with a naturalist’s passion for finding patterns in the living world.
-At another level, I’m a field scientist with a scientist’s determination to fit those patterns into ecological/Gaian understandings of expanding depth and reach.
-At a third level, I’m a life-long student of lichens which, relational in their essence, provide a kind of backdrop against which to contemplate many of the paradoxes and conundrums that are the hallmark of our time.
+What’s there to say?
+At one level, I’m a born naturalist with a born naturalist’s passion for the living things around me.
+At another level, I’m a field scientist with a scientist’s determination to find and fit natural patterns into understandings of expanding depth and reach.
+At a third level, I’m a life-long student of lichens that, relational in their essence, provide an unexcelled backdrop against which to contemplate the paradoxes and conundrums that hallmark our time.
 At a fourth level, I’m author/coauthor of 130 scientific papers, scores of popular writings, and four books.
 Finally, at a fifth level, I’m the more or less reluctant host of three websites: http://www.waysofenlichenment, http://1000clearcuts.ca and the one you’re reading.

 When not writing, gardening, wandering or pondering, I can usually be found in pursuit of various thought experiments including Gaian apprenticeship, Gaian mentorship, poetic ecology, “bewillderment,” the myth worlds of H.D.
 Thoreau, R.M.
 Pirsig, D.J.
 Trump, R. Powers and J.R.R.
 Tolkien, and (through this last) a stewardship practice I call elvenwork, cutesy or not.